AniMadurkar/Daily-Activities-and-Sports-Biomechanics-Analysis/README.md

 ```

 ## Coming Soon...
-Some intial ideas of what I'm hoping to build out in future versions.
+Some intial ideas of what I'm hoping to build out in future iterations.
 Ideas welcome!

 Advanced Biometric Analysis
 - Creating fatigue metric to identify when subject is getting tired/overextended
 - Density estimation with Bayesian modeling

 Unsupervised Learning
-- Clustering accelerometer, gyrometer, and magnometer data to segment activities in high dimensional spaces
+- Analysis write up of clustering results
-- Dimensionality reduction to investigate loading vectors
+- Building biplot to analyze loaded vectors after dimensionality reduction

 Supervised Learning
 - Classification of activity/sport based on sensor readings
+- Potential classification objectives based on new metrics constructed

 Will be integrating this app with DAGSHub as well to build it optimal MLOps functionality.